 At the Tea Plantation, you can take a free tour of the factory and enjoy some lovely views over the bay.

 Morne Blanc Trail is another must-do along the road.
 Leave the car at the tea plantation, walk down the road, and you will see the sign.
 The hike takes about 1.5 hours roundtrip.

 #15.
 Search for the Paradise Flycatchers at Veuve Nature Reserve on La Digue Island

-The Veuve Nature Reserve is a small natural park in the middle of the La Digue island where you can spot paradise flycatchers, fruit bats and find out more about flora and fauna of the island.
+The Veuve Nature Reserve is a small natural park in the middle of La Digue island where you can spot paradise flycatchers, fruit bats and find out more about the island’s flora and fauna.
 The paths are well marked, and it takes around 45 minutes to cover the area.
 Remember to wear insect repellent as there are lots of mosquitos.

 Are you on Pinterest?
 Save this image for later!